Voling/fablix/README.md

     - #### Project 5 Video Demo Link:
         https://youtu.be/69dYNkNgfgE
     - #### Instruction of deployment:
+    for master/slave build mvn in movie_rest_api
+    for singleins build mvn in proj1singlins/movierestapi
+    for master and slave:
+    after the deployment of master and slave on master run mysqlrouter with simple-router config file in etc with command mysqlrouter --log-file=/path/to/logfile.log

     - #### Collaborations and Work Distribution:
     Dean: connection pooling, apache, mysql router, master-slave, log processing, readme, aws, ddos mitigation and investigation